Geta/klarna/src/Klarna.OrderManagement/README.md

 </details>
 <details>
   <summary>Refund (click to expand)</summary>

 To create a return in Commerce Manager the order must have the completed status.
 Follow these steps to create a return:

 - Open the order in Commerce Manager
 - Go to the Details tab
 - Press the 'Create return' button
 - New popup window is opened, add order lines, some comments and finally press 'Save'

 ![Order create return](/docs/screenshots/order-create-return.PNG?raw=true "Order create return")

-- Got ot the Returns tab
+- Got to the Returns tab
 - Press the 'Acknowledge Receipt Items' button
 - To complete the return press the 'Complete button'